 - Find Out What Skills the Teacher Expects Children to Have on Day One

 Kindergarten teachers may expect children to be able to handle their emotions, articulate their needs, listen to directions, raise their hand before talking, write their name, and recognize shapes and colors on the first day of school.
-Find out what the expectations are in advance and ask for tips on how to prepare your child for any skills he or she is still working on.
+Find out what the expectations are in advance and ask for tips on how to prepare your child for any skills they are still working on.
 If your child has mastered those skills, ask the teacher what will be done to challenge your child in the classroom.

 - Read to Your Child

-Check out our list of recommended books for kindergarten students.
-Start reading books before school starts so that your child has a better idea of what going to school will be like.
+Check out our list of recommended books below for kindergarten students.
+Start reading books before school starts during storytime so that your child has a better idea of what going to school will be like.

 - Be an Advocate